aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheOktaAuthPlugin.md

 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console:
    - If needed, review the documentation about [IAM authentication for MariaDB, MySQL, and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
-2. Set up an IAM Identity Provider and IAM role.
-The IAM role should be using the IAM policy set up in step 1.
+2. Configure Okta as the AWS identity provider.
-   - If needed, review the documentation about [creating IAM identity providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create.html).
-For AD FS, see the documentation about [creating IAM SAML identity providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml.html).
+    - If needed, review the documentation about [Amazon Web Services Account Federation](https://help.okta.com/en-us/content/topics/deploymentguides/aws/aws-deployment.htm) on Okta's documentation.
 3. Add the plugin code `okta` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) value, or to the current [driver profile](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters).
 4. Specify parameters that are required or specific to your case.